 Red lentils are an idea staple in the cupboard.
 Low fat and high nutrition the can be used for a whole range of meals.
-This soup costs less than £1 to make for 4 generous servings.
-It is made with vegetable staples carrot, onion and celery and flavoured with tomato purée so if you keep a basic store cupboard, you will almost always have the ingredients.
+Lentil soup costs less than £1 to make for 4 generous servings.
+Made with vegetable staples carrot, onion and celery and flavoured with tomato purée, if you keep a basic store cupboard, you will almost always have the ingredients.

 More Lentil Recipes